This is a list of all translation courses. For more information, see Translation.

 TRNS:3481 Introduction to Computer-Assisted Translation1 s.h.

 Translation memory, terminology management, multimodal translation, and project management to increase proficiency in a range of technological skills; evolving translation technologies emphasize learning skills required to employ tools of today and effectively learn to use those of tomorrow; use of translation technology in freelance and agency settings from document receipt through delivery.
-Requirements: completion of General Education Program rhetoric and interpretation of literature requirements.
+Requirements: completion of GE CLAS Core Rhetoric and GE CLAS Core Interpretation of Literature.

 TRNS:3491 Translation Internship1-3 s.h.